reshinto/Automate_Building_Projects/readme.md

-# Automate Building of New Project
+# Automate Building of New Projects
 * The purpose of this app is to automate the building of new projects.
 * Currently support python projects and Web projects using Javascript.
 * No installation of additional libraries are required.